-Behavioral Medicine has a local clinical on the MED campus at the Solomon Carter Fuller Mental Health Building, 85 E. Newton St., Suite 816 two days per week (by clinicians not affiliated with the Medical Campus).
+Behavioral Medicine has a Clinic on the Medical Campus at the Solomon Carter Fuller Mental Health Building, 85 E. Newton St., Suite 816 two days per week (by clinicians not affiliated with the Medical Campus).
 The location was chosen specifically to be mindful of maintaining student privacy and confidentiality and for convenience.